Ronald Acuña Jr. Player Props: Braves vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is eighth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.

-- The Astros' 3.31 team ERA ranks seventh among all MLB pitching staffs.
+- The Astros' 3.35 team ERA ranks sixth across all league pitching staffs.

-- Astros pitchers combine to allow 20 home runs (1.1 per game), the 10th-fewest in baseball.
+- Astros pitchers combine to give up 20 home runs (one per game), the 10th-fewest in the league.

-- Brown (2-0) gets the starting nod for the Astros in his fourth start of the season.
-He has a 1.93 ERA in 18 2/3 innings pitched, with 17 strikeouts.
+- Valdez makes the start for the Astros, his fifth of the season.
+He is 1-2 with a 1.80 ERA and 25 strikeouts in 25 2/3 innings pitched.

-- In his most recent appearance on Saturday, the righty threw seven innings against the Texas Rangers, giving up no earned runs while surrendering five hits.
+- The lefty's last appearance came on Sunday against the Texas Rangers, when he threw six innings, surrendering one earned run while allowing four hits.

-- In three games this season, the 24-year-old has a 1.93 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .200 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.